wrong1man/Rpi-ParsecUI/README.md

 8- Error dialog window needs some make-up

-9- "fake bar" is not to move the window
+9- "fake bar" is not able to move the window

 ----------------------------------------------